Set Features for Anomaly Detection: Set Features for Anomaly Detection

 \section{Set Features for Anomaly Detection}

-\subsection{A Set is More Than the Sum of Its Parts}
+\subsection{A Set is More Than the Sum of its Parts}

 Detecting anomalies in complex samples consisting of collections of elements requires understanding how the different elements of each sample interact with one another.
 As a motivating example let us consider the \textit{screw bag} class from the MVTec-LOCO dataset (Fig.~\ref{fig:screw_logical}).
 Each normal sample in this class contains two screws (of different lengths), two nuts, and two washers.
 Anomalies may occur, for example, when an additional nut replaces one of the washers.
-Detecting anomalies such as these requires describing of all elements within a sample together, since each local element on its own could have come from a normal sample.
+Detecting anomalies such as these requires describing all elements within a sample together, since each local element on its own could have come from a normal sample.

-A typical way to aggregate element descriptor features is by average pooling.
+A typical way to aggregate element descriptor features is by average pooling - taking the average of the features describing each element.
 Yet, this is not always suitable for set anomaly detection.
 In supervised learning, average pooling is often built into architectures such as ResNet \cite{he2016deep} or DeepSets \cite{zaheer2017deep}, in order to aggregate local features.
-Therefore, deep features learnt with a supervised loss are already trained to be effective for pooling.
+Therefore, deep features learned with a supervised loss are already trained to be effective for pooling.
 However, for lower-level feature descriptors this may not be the case.
-As demonstrated in Fig.\ref{fig:set_hists}.
-The average of a set of features is far from a complete description of the set.
-This is especially true in anomaly detection, where density estimation approaches require more discriminative features than those needed for supervised learning \cite {reiss2022anomaly}.
-Even when an average pooled set of features work for a supervised task, it might not work for anomaly detection.
+As demonstrated in Fig.\ref{fig:set_hists}, the average of a set of features is far from a complete description of the set.
+This is especially true in anomaly detection, where density estimation approaches require more discriminative features than those needed for supervised learning \citep{reiss2022anomaly}.
+Even when an average pooled set of features works for a supervised task, it might not work for anomaly detection.

-Therefore, we choose to model a set by the distribution of its elements, ignoring the ordering between them.
-A naive way of doing so is using a discretized, volumetric representation, similarly to $3$D voxels for point clouds.
+Therefore, we choose to model a set by the distribution of its elements in the embedded feature space, ignoring the ordering between them.
+A naive way of doing so is using a discretized, volumetric representation, similar to $3$D voxels for point clouds.
 Unfortunately, such approaches cannot scale to high dimensions, and more compact representations are required.
 We choose to represent sets using a collection of $1$D histograms.
 Each histogram represents the density of the elements of the set when projected along a particular direction.
+We take the bin occupancies of such histograms as our features.
 We provide an illustration of this idea in \Cref{fig:set_hists}.